Allied Warships

 History

 On 20 February 1945 HMS Vervain (T/A/Lt.Cdr.
-Robert Alwyn Howell, RNVR) was torpedoed and sunk about 25 nautical miles south-east of Dungarvan, Ireland in position 51º47'N, 07º06'W, by the German submarine U-1276.61 of the crew were killed and the 33 survivors were rescued by the Denbigh Castle.
-The Commanding officer was amongst those killed in the sinking.
+Robert Alwyn Howell, RNVR) was torpedoed and sunk about 25 nautical miles south-east of Dungarvan, Ireland in position 51º47'N, 07º06'W, by the German submarine U-1276.
+60 of the crew, including the commanding officer, were killed and 36 survivors were rescued.

 Hit by U-boat